RunestoneInteractive/httlads/_sources/WorldFacts/graphing_data_on_a_map.rst

   tell it is the three-letter code for the country.
 * ``XXX``: This can be any valid three-letter country code, for example "usa".

 **NOTE** there are other ways to look up information, such as the countries numericCode, language, currency, and more.
-These other methods are in the documentation.
+These other methods are in the website ``restcountries.eu``.

-Open a new tab in your browser and paste this URL:
-`https://restcountries.eu/rest/v2/alpha/usa`.
-You will see that you don't get a web page in response, but rather some information that looks like a Python **dictionary**.
-We'll explore that more below.
-We can do the same thing from a Python program using the requests library.
+Now that we know the format, lets open a new tab in your browser and see the call in action.
+Paste the following URL in your web browser: `https://restcountries.eu/rest/v2/alpha/usa`.
+As you may have noticed, you do not get a web page in response.
+You get information that looks like a Python **dictionary**.
+We will come back to this later on in this section, but we can do something similiar with a python program using the requests library.

 .. code:: python3